Article

 The scope

-Whether you’re re-platforming a retailer or building a whole new ecommerce store, the first thing you need to do is define the scope.
+Whether you’re re-platforming a retailer or building a new ecommerce store from scratch, the first thing you need to do is define the scope.

 It also helps prevent scope creep, which often leads to projects going unfinished or cancelled, having gone over budget with no end in sight.